-If you work in an in-demand industry, have a rare skill, or simply get lucky at the right company, you might land a job offering stock options.
-About 7.
-2 million employees held stock options in 2014, according to the National Center for Employee Ownership.
+If you work in a booming industry, have a rare skill, or simply get lucky at the right company, you might land a job offering stock options.

 What Is a Stock Option?